mikolalysenko/3d-camera/README.md

 camera.data.toClip   // a 4x4 homogeneous transformation matrix mapping
                      // data coordinates to clip coordinates

-camera.world.origin  // the origin of the camera in world coordinates

 camera.clip.toWorld  // a transformation mapping clip coordinates to world
 ```